nonwaves/nonwaves/README.md

 - 👋 Hi, I’m @nonwaves
 - 👀 I’m interested in backend development, microcontrollers and more!
-- 🌱 I’m currently learning Python, JavaScript, Node.js, and Arduino
+- 🌱 I’m currently learning Python, Django, and am always looking to learn more!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me Marquez.Gabriel.g@gmail.com